-- The Company declares the policy and set a target that 100% of the packaging within the company's control must be able to be reused or repurpose for use or can be biodegradable the timeline is by 2025 for companies within the group with operations in Thailand and by 2030 for companies with operations abroad, including by 2030, the Company aims to reduce to zero the amount of packaging waste generated by the Company's operations that will end up in landfill. - The Company establishes a working group on sustainable packaging management to closely monitor the changes in the above principles that may in the future become law and set a strategy and prepare a joint action plan of CP ALL and its subsidiaries including the key success indicators of the
+- The Company declares the policy and set a target that 100% of the packaging within the company's control must be able to be reused or repurpose for use or can be biodegradable the timeline is by 2025 for companies within the group with operations in Thailand and by 2030 for companies with operations abroad, including by 2030, the Company aims to reduce to zero the amount of packaging waste generated by the Company's operations that will end up in landfill. - The Company establishes a working group on sustainable packaging management to closely monitor the changes in the above principles that may in the future become law and set a strategy and prepare a joint action plan of CP ALL and its subsidiaries including the key success indicators of the packages recycling, as well as a change in the ecological view of production and consumption in a new way.
+In other words, a linear economy, where products are produced by manufacturers to consumers before being left to the municipality, is shifted into a circular economy where materials and energy are recycled back to the producers or distributors again-which requires new distribution systems and innovations, which affect the increase in operating costs of CP ALL from system building or operation (this is accounted from higher investment costs, an average of more than 215 million Baht in the next 3-5 years), including expenses from paying fees for waste management for central organizations.
+It can also affect the company's reputation if there is no good preparation for dealing with the entire supply chain.

-- project success and driving the project to achieve its goals and reporting progress to the Corporate Sustainability Sub-Committee at least twice a year. - The Company implements a take-back system of used packaging for the packaging to be brought into the process of recycling or reuse appropriately, including the development of a more efficient recycling system for packaging waste. - The Company collaborates with government agencies, Non-profit organizations (NGOs), academic institutions, communities, and other stakeholders to reduce overall plastic use, increase the reuse rate, reuse plastic materials, and reuse single-use plastic as needed. - The Company communicates, raises awareness, and encourages behavior change regarding the use of sustainable packaging to employees, business partners, suppliers, consumers, and stakeholders on an continuously basis to create awareness and promote the image of the organization.
+project success and driving the project to achieve its goals and reporting progress to the Corporate Sustainability Sub-Committee at least twice a year.

+- The Company implements a take-back system of used packaging for the packaging to be brought into the process of recycling or reuse appropriately, including the development of a more efficient recycling system for packaging waste. - The Company collaborates with government agencies, Non-profit organizations (NGOs), academic institutions, communities, and other stakeholders to reduce overall plastic use, increase the reuse rate, reuse plastic materials, and reuse single-use plastic as needed. - The Company communicates, raises awareness, and encourages behavior change regarding the use of sustainable packaging to employees, business partners, suppliers, consumers, and stakeholders on an continuously basis to create awareness and promote the image of the organization.

-Risk of rising sea levels and erosion of brackish water from climate change
+2. Risk of rising sea levels and erosion of brackish water from climate change